 Are Click Farms Illegal?

 By now you’re probably thinking, all of this sounds incredibly shady.
 Well, you would be correct.
-Click farms aren’t exactly a legitimate business model and require a lot of unethical tricks to make them profitable.
+Click farm isn’t exactly a legitimate business model and requires a lot of unethical tricks to make it profitable.

 Not only do they pay employees pennies, but they also have extremely bad working conditions such as working in pitch black for long hours with little breaks.
-Think of click farms as modern child labour camps, they might not be making clothes for pennies, but they’re liking Facebook statuses and leaving reviews instead.
+Think of a click farm as a modern child labour camp – click farm workers might not be making clothes for pennies, but they’re liking Facebook statuses and leaving reviews instead.

-Consider the treatment of employees in these click farms and the activities they get up to, you can probably understand why a lot of these are illegal.
+Consider the treatment of click farm workers and the activities they get up to, you can probably understand why a lot of these are illegal.
 Just from searching online you can see there have been numerous raids on click farms in the past with thousands of phones being discovered.

 The culprits caught running click farms usually have all of their phones confiscated to stop them from continuing with the operation, but it’s unknown what happens to the owners.
 Although they are technically committing large-scale fraud by fraudulently manipulating social media posts, it’s still a grey area in many parts of the world.